 The Real Problem at our Southern Border

-Ever since this summer when we, meaning our elected government, started separating families, I’ve had a hard time talking, or sometimes even thinking about the ordeal being faced by children at our southern border.
-I grew up between cultures.
-And I grew up in a war.
 I first left home as a 6-year-old to attend boarding school at a beach town in Vietnam.
 I have memories of things like tear gas.
-I have one memory in particular of some of us kids from my boarding school standing outside where the breeze was strongest, against our chain-link fence, looking out at the brilliant ocean which was like a sheet of tinfoil in the sun, crying because of the gas.
+I have one memory in particular of all of us kids from my boarding school standing outside where the breeze was strongest, against our chain-link fence, looking out at the brilliant ocean which was like a sheet of tinfoil in the sun, crying because of the gas.
 I distinctly remember NOT being sad—I remember it as an adventure.
 Sure it hurt.
 It was also very exciting.